We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 Low watt LED lighting in each of the tents runs off rechargeable batteries and solar panels, otherwise guests can enjoy the romance of candles and lanterns - a truly authentic tented camp experience.

 There isn't anywhere else in the world like it - a wilderness escape where you can savour the thrill of camping in the heart of thick bushland right on the doorstep of Nairobi.

 |Includes:||Full Board Package: Park fees; breakfast, lunch and dinner; return airport transfers; 2 shared game drives OR 1 shared game drive and a visit to the Daphne Sheldrick Elephant Orphanage; sundowners; and selected drinks (beer, wine and gin/tonic) are included.

 Please Note: As the animals are wild, it is not possible to guarantee what you will see during your safari.

-A visa is required for entry into Kenya when travelling as a tourist.
-Whilst tourists to Kenya can still obtain a visa upon arrival at the port of entry, it is now also possible to apply online for your visa via the eVisa portal https://www.ecitizen.go.ke/.
-If you apply online, please ensure that you apply at least 3-4 weeks prior to your travel dates as approval for the eVisa takes up to 7 working days to process.
+You can apply for your eVisa online via the eVisa portal https://evisa.go.ke/evisa.html.
+Please ensure that you apply at least 3-4 weeks prior to your travel dates as approval for the eVisa takes up to 7 working days to process.
 Once the eVisa is issued, it is valid for 3 months.
-You must print a copy of your visa to present to the Immigration Officer at your point of entry into Kenya.
-A full list of the nationalities who can be issued with an eVisa can be found here: http://evisa.go.ke/evisa-faqs.html
+You must print a copy of your visa to present to the Immigration Officer at your point of entry.

 Single Entry - Allows you to enter into Kenya once - current cost USD 51.